 Below are the TILA credit card rules that apply to BNPL accounts under the CFPB's 2024 interpretative rule.
 BNPL providers should consider these as best practices regardless of whether or not they are required.
-States should also consider adopting the protections above and others to address the risks of BNPL loans.
-Many of those protections are included in New York's new BNPL law.
+States should also consider these, among other, protections in state law.
+For example, a new New York law requires BNPL providers to comply with the TILA credit card dispute rights.